lxfschr/spaces-adapter/README.md

 -------------

 1. To run the unit tests, open `test/index.html?section=unit` in a web browser.
 Or, install grunt (see optional development setup steps above) and run `grunt test`.
-2. To run the integration tests, open `test/index.html?section=all` inside Playground.
+2. To run the integration tests, open `test/index.html?section=all` inside Spaces.

-Trying out the `playground-example` example
+Trying out the `spaces-example` example
 -------------------------------------------

-1. Set up Playground, and then run Playground
+1. Set up Spaces, and then run Spaces
 2. Open the development console
-3. Redirect Playground to the root of this repo (with something like `window.location.href = "file:///Users/jbrandt/development/playground-api/index.html"`).
+3. Redirect Spaces to the root of this repo (with something like `window.location.href = "file:///Users/jbrandt/development/spaces-api/index.html"`).

 Coding Conventions
 ------------------

-All code must follow our [coding conventions](https://github.com/adobe-photoshop/playground-api/wiki/Coding-Conventions) and pass [JSHint](http://www.jshint.com/).
+All code must follow our [coding conventions](https://github.com/adobe-photoshop/spaces-api/wiki/Coding-Conventions) and pass [JSHint](http://www.jshint.com/).

 JSHint can be run on all files in the project by running `grunt jshint` (which is a subtask of `grunt test`).
 See the optional development setup steps for information on how to install grunt.